illinoisdata/DeepOLA/baselines/presto/setup_readme.md

 - Go to the directory you want to make the data in and copy the `dbgen` and `dists.dss` file into this directory
 - Run `./dbgen -s NUMBER` where NUMBER is just the size of the dataset.
 For example, for 10gb run `./dbgen -s 10`

-<p>First create a directory in HDFS called tpch_data.
-To load the data into HDFS run the following commands in the terminal</p>
+<h2>First create a directory in HDFS called tpch_data.
+To load the data into HDFS run the following commands in the terminal</h2>

 ```
 hdfs dfs -put customer.tbl /tpch_data